samuelduchesne/mypy-eppy-builder/README.md

 - Add the API Token to your projects secrets with the name `PYPI_TOKEN` by visiting [this page](https://github.com/samuelduchesne/mypy-eppy-builder/settings/secrets/actions/new).
 - Create a [new release](https://github.com/samuelduchesne/mypy-eppy-builder/releases/new) on Github.
 - Create a new tag in the form `*.*.*`.

+When a release is published, the CI workflow packages the generated stubs for each supported EnergyPlus version and uploads the resulting `eppy-stubs` and `archetypal-stubs` distributions to PyPI.

 For more details, see [here](https://fpgmaas.github.io/cookiecutter-uv/features/cicd/#how-to-trigger-a-release).